paper-engineer/real-estate-updates/docs/project-status.md

 Tags are projects. not addresses, just "Tokoroa 1".
 "Farm" will probably show up at some stage.

-Categories are "updates" and "info", so far. make that project info and site info, I think.
+Categories are "updates", "project info", and "site info" so far. yet to figure out how that works

 Homepage updated: added home.md to _pages, set in the headings "permalink: /", deleted index.html

 To get a right-pane TOC, add "toc: true" to the headings, or to the config.yml default

+You can use <br> inside of markdown quoted text.

 ---